Tearsheet

 AI Analysis | Feedback

-Mr. Leon was appointed President and Chief Executive Officer of California Resources Corporation in April 2023.
-Prior to this role, he served as the Executive Vice President and Chief Financial Officer of CRC from August 2020 to April 2023.
-He initially joined CRC in 2014 during its spin-off from Occidental Petroleum, holding the position of Vice President of Portfolio Management and Strategic Planning.
-In 2018, Mr. Leon became Vice President of Corporate Development, where he oversaw all acquisition and divestiture activities for the company.
-Before his tenure at CRC, he worked at Occidental Petroleum Corporation in various finance, planning, and business development capacities.
-His career began as a Financial Analyst at Petrie Parkman & Co., Inc., an energy-focused boutique investment banking firm.
+Mr. Leon has served as President and Chief Executive Officer of California Resources Corporation since April 2023.
+He previously held the position of Executive Vice President and Chief Financial Officer of CRC from August 2020 to April 2023.
+Mr. Leon originally joined CRC in 2014 during its spin-off from Occidental Petroleum, where he served as Vice President of Portfolio Management and Strategic Planning, and later as Vice President of Corporate Development, overseeing acquisition and divestiture activities.
+Prior to joining CRC, he worked at Occidental Petroleum Corporation in various finance, planning, and U.S. and international business development areas.
+He began his career with Petrie Parkman & Co., Inc., an energy-focused boutique investment banking firm.
+Mr. Leon is actively involved in CRC's decarbonization projects and carbon capture and storage (CCS) initiatives through Carbon TerraVault.

 AI Analysis | Feedback